Introduction from the Chief Executive Officer

 The Delta Group are Europe’s leading visual communication business, experts in advising on, creating, producing, activating and analysing a broad range of point-of-purchase and related visual communications across the entire in-store and out-of-store marketing value chain.
 The Group delivers seamless end-to-end marketing solutions from managed studios through to print and installation.
 The Delta Group works in close collaboration with clients and always has a focus on commercial objectives.
 Our offering is encapsulated in the business’ I.D.E.A.S strategic model:

-Our business is organised into five business units: Moving Print Distribution (MPD), Delta Display Ltd, Lick Creative Ltd, Digital Viscom and Zone.
+Our business is organised into a few business units: Moving Print Distribution (MPD), Delta Display Ltd, Delta Creative (formerly Lick Creative Ltd and Zone) and Digital Viscom.

 Our Supply Chains